lucasvtiradentes/gcal-sync/README.md

 ## Acknowledgements

-This project is an idea of [@lucasvtiradentes](https://github.com/lucasvtiradentes) to `return some value to the world` after years of consuming a lot of useful tools provided by this `amazing open source community`.
+This is a [@lucasvtiradentes's](https://github.com/lucasvtiradentes) project to `return some value to the world` after years of consuming a lot of useful tools provided by this `amazing open source community`.

 <a href="#"><img src="./.github/images/divider.png" /></a>